 Individual programs vary according to the student's background, but are designed to provide students with an appropriate graduate education in pharmacology.
-At least ★9 in graduate pharmacology courses are normally required, as well as the preparation and defence of a thesis on an approved research topic.
+At least $\star 9$ in graduate pharmacology courses are normally required, in addition to the preparation and defence of a thesis on an approved research topic.